Skip to main content

 • What should next week's priorities be?

-This review is the most important part of the system.
-Without it, tasks pile up, priorities drift, and the whole system becomes a beautifully organized graveyard of things I intended to do.
+I can't stress this enough: the weekly review is the most important part of the entire system.
+Without it, tasks pile up, priorities drift, and the whole thing becomes a beautifully organized graveyard of things I intended to do.
+I've gone through stretches where I skipped the review for two or three weeks.
+Every time, the system fell apart.
+Every single time.

 I organize all my notes using Tiago Forte's PARA method, adapted for Notion: